jihunhwang/jihunhwang.github.io/_pages/misc.md

 <ul>

 <li>
   <a href="https://ocw.mit.edu/index.htm">MIT OCW</a> (<a href = "https://www.youtube.com/channel/UCEBb1b_L6zDS3xTUrIALZOw">Youtube</a>).
-It's MIT OCW, so I assume I don't need to put any explanations here.
+It's MIT OCW; no explanations needed.
 </li>

 <li>
-  <a href="https://www.ictp.it/">ICTP</a> (<a href="https://www.youtube.com/channel/UC-akozxNLMPcMcs0qVvS1VQ/featured">Youtube</a>) and their <a href="https://www.youtube.com/channel/UCBlqfZZYQWKyr6qLAB7LINw">Diploma Programme</a> upload the recordings of their lectures which are roughly equivalent to the MS/PhD level math courses in the US.
+  <a href="https://www.ictp.it/">ICTP</a> (<a href="https://www.youtube.com/channel/UC-akozxNLMPcMcs0qVvS1VQ/featured">Youtube</a>) and their <a href="https://www.youtube.com/channel/UCBlqfZZYQWKyr6qLAB7LINw">Diploma Programme</a> upload recordings of their lectures which are roughly equivalent to the MS/PhD level math courses in the US.
 </li>

 <li>
-  <a href="http://www.cs.cmu.edu/~odonnell/">Ryan O'Donnell</a> (<a href="https://www.youtube.com/c/RyanODonnellTeaching/playlists">Youtube</a>) has made some golden lectures in complexity theory.
+  <a href="http://www.cs.cmu.edu/~odonnell/">Ryan O'Donnell</a> (<a href="https://www.youtube.com/c/RyanODonnellTeaching/playlists">Youtube</a>) has put some golden lectures in theoretical computer science online.
 </li>

 <li>
   <a href="https://www.youtube.com/channel/UCB_AbuIVIG8I3K3_T_j0FSw/videos">Enjoying Math</a> by <a href="https://sites.google.com/view/enjoyingmath/home">Gunhee Cho</a> has a wide range of rigorous lecture series in mathematics, spanning undergraduate courses to recent research topics.
-Lectures are mostly in Korean, but the notes are primarily in English.
+Lectures are mostly in Korean, but slides/notes are primarily in English.
 </li>

 <li>
-  Pretty intensive algorithms courses developed by <a href="https://kentquanrud.com/">Kent Quanrud</a> at Purdue is available on his website; if you are just looking for videos, see <a href="https://www.youtube.com/@kquanrud">his YouTube channel</a>.
+  Pretty intensive algorithms courses developed by <a href="https://kentquanrud.com/">Kent Quanrud</a> is available on his <a href="https://kentquanrud.com/">webpage</a>; if you are just looking for videos, see <a href="https://www.youtube.com/@kquanrud">his YouTube channel</a>.
 </li>

 <!-- <li>